kimalajoy/Space-Age/README.md

 ## Overview

-Space Age is an app that allows you to enter your birthdate and a birthday card taken on that date will render to the page.
-You can also view more images that were taken on you birth date.
+Space Age is an app that allows you to enter your name and a birthdate.
+An image that was taken on that date will render to the page in the form of a card with additional information in regards to the image.
+You can also view more images that were taken the week of your birthday.
 We used vue.js to create this application.

 ## Learning Goals